Maine Horticulture Learning Standards

 • Plant parts (roots, stems, buds, leaves, flowers and fruits) and their functions

-• How a plant is identified – ie. using a dichotomous key
+• Be aware of how a plant is identified – ie. using a dichotomous key

 • Plant growth, development and differentiation